 The Visionary pattern is well suited to founding roles, creative direction, brand strategy, and early-stage product work.
 Any role where the job is to see what doesn't exist yet and generate the initial momentum toward it.

 The friction comes in the middle.
 The Visionary is exceptional at starts and at the end vision.
 The sustained, incremental, unglamorous work of the middle is where the Fantasist can take over.
 This pattern often benefits from structures and partners that create accountability for completion.
+The Alchemist archetype is a useful counterpart here — where the Visionary opens, the Alchemist transforms the material into something finished.
+The specific ways the Fantasist shadow plays out in a business context — the offer that never ships, the pivot before anything has a chance to work — are mapped in shadow work for entrepreneurs.

 Content made from this pattern has a quality of expansion.
 It opens territory.
 The Visionary's writing tends to make readers see things they couldn't see before.
 The shadow version announces visions that never arrive, builds audiences around promises that don't quite land.